Tools I use and recommend to others.

 • VS Code

 It’s good, and I don’t have any complaints.
-I still use Sublime Text here and there, but for the most part, I mostly use this.
+I still use Sublime Text here and there, but for the most part, I use this.

 • Terminal